How to Read a Peptide COA — and Spot a Fake One (2026)

 Don't forget the diluent's COA

 The peptide is only half the reconstitution; the bacteriostatic water used to dissolve it should carry its own per-lot documentation — USP <71> sterility testing and a Certificate of Analysis — from a source like BAC Water Depot.
+Bacteriostatic water typically contains 0.9% benzyl alcohol as a preservative; the COA should confirm the concentration and sterility.
 A verified peptide reconstituted in an undocumented diluent is no longer a controlled preparation.
+The water COA should include endotoxin testing (USP <85>, bacterial endotoxin test) and osmolality; high endotoxin levels (above 175 USP Endotoxin Units per mL) can trigger immune responses in cell-based assays even at trace concentrations.

 Reading a COA well takes five minutes and one rule: if the document is not tied to your lot number with both HPLC and mass-spec data, treat it as marketing, not evidence.
 For research and laboratory use only.